meadhbh-hamrick/quiet-text/project/20_Design.md

     <pre>   "Gecko, you have a right to know.
 Franky, we have reports..."
 &nbsp;

-   "Gecko," the colonel started.
+&nbsp;&nbsp;&nbsp;"Gecko," the colonel started.
 "This damned campaign has flipped over to quirks mode and reports are the border: just turned red.
 General staff fears it'll be dotted with holes after the next event loop."</pre></li>